sreerammarimuthu/Spark-SQL-retail-insights-MLlib/README.md

 This project combines Spark SQL for analytics and Spark MLlib for regression modeling over large-scale retail data.
 Using generated customer and transaction datasets, we run SQL-based transformations and extract insights before applying and benchmarking four regression models to predict purchase total amounts.

-Synthetic retail data was generated using Faker and Spark DataFrames.
-SQL tasks were executed over the datasets using Spark SQL for fast filtering, grouping, and joins.
-Predictive modeling was applied on combined features (age, salary, item count) to estimate TransTotal using four MLlib regressors:
-- Linear Regression
-- Decision Tree
-- Random Forest
-- Gradient Boosted Trees

 ## Contents

 `data/`: Subsets of synthetic retail datasets for SQL queries and machine learning tasks.